yomidevs/local-audio-yomichan/README.md

     </details>

 1. Extract the `7z` file.
 To do this, use [7zip](https://7-zip.org/download.html).
+    If 7zip fails to extract the file, try downloading the file again (the `7z` file could be corrupted).

 1. [Download the add-on](https://ankiweb.net/shared/info/1045800357):
     * Within Anki, navigate to `Tools` →  `Add-ons` →  `Get Add-ons...`